BadiaValdes/docs/c#/beginning.md

 - IndexOf

-Check position of an element
+Check the position of an element

-`stringValue.IndexOf("is")` -> return -1 if the element doesn't exist, otherwise returns a number above -1.
+`stringValue.IndexOf("is")` -> returns -1 if the element doesn't exist, otherwise returns a number above -1.

 - Remove